awslabs/aws-encryption-sdk-specification/changes/2020-06-09_wrapping-key-identifiers/change.md

 Key namespace and key name are configuration values that determine the behavior of a keyring.

-Provider ID and key provider info are values that identify the keyring configuration that can fulfill the keyring's decryption contract.
+Key provider ID and key provider info are values that identify the keyring configuration that can fulfill the keyring's decryption contract.
-The keyring attaches these values to the encrypted data key ciphertext.
+The keyring attaches these values to a data key ciphertext to form an encrypted data key.

 ## Reference-level Explanation